RayN/queryDslSpatial/README.md

 # Caveats
 I had to override com.querydsl.sql.spatial.SpatialTemplatesSupport from queryDsl.
-Because I need to act like an aggregate function <br/>
+Because I need it to act like an aggregate function. <br/>

 Replaced